|Date:||March 30-31, 1993|

-Hundreds of reports poured into local police stations and the UK Ministry of Defence.
-Many of the reports were filed by police officers and military personnel.
-The reports described a noiseless triangular shaped craft.
+Hundreds of reports poured into local police stations and the UK Ministry of Defence (MoD).
+Most of the reports were filed by police officers and military personnel.
+The reports described a noiseless triangular shaped craft, that had a tail of light, something like a vapour trail.
 A witness estimated the size of the UFO at 200 metres.
 The UFO also flew directly over two military bases, RAF Cosford and RAF Shawbury.

 On March 31, a group of fishermen observed the UFO.
+They described it as looking like a very large "Catamaran"; it had two long ski like sections underneath, about 400 to 500 feet apart, which appeared to be joined by a centre structure.
+From the rear they described a long beam like light source, something like a car's headlights dimmed.
 They also noted a group of cows in an adjacent field that were very restless.
 Just after the sighting, the cows were facing each other in the middle of the field and had gone very quiet.

-A meteorologist at RAF Shawbury saw a solid object in the sky at about 200 feet altitude, moving at 30 to 40 mph (45 - 65 km/h), that he described as a craft of more than 60 m long.
+A meteorologist at RAF Shawbury saw a solid object in the sky at about 200 feet altitude, slowly moving at 30 to 40 mph.
+He described it as a craft of more than 60 m long.
 He heard a low frequency humming sound coming from the craft.
 He claimed that the craft was putting out a narrow beam of light, that was tracking back and forth over the ground in a sweeping motion.